soyastudio/SoyaCoder/GCP/Certificates/Official Google Cloud Certified Associate Cloud Engineer Study Guide.md

 # Chapter 12 Deploying Storage in Google Cloud Platform

-# Chapter 13 Loading Data into Storage

 ## Deploying and Managing Cloud SQL

-Creating and Connecting to a MySQL Instance 276 Creating a Database, Loading Data, and Querying Data 278 Backing Up MySQL in Cloud SQL 279
+### Creating and Connecting to a MySQL Instance

+### Creating a Database, Loading Data, and Querying Data

+### Backing Up MySQL in Cloud SQL

-## Deploying and Managing Datastore 283
+## Deploying and Managing Datastore

-Adding Data to a Datastore Database 283
+### Adding Data to a Datastore Database

-Backing Up Datastore 284
+### Backing Up Datastore

+To back up a Datastore database, you need to create a Cloud Storage bucket to hold a backup file and grant appropriate permissions to users performing backup.

-## Deploying and Managing BigQuery 285
+## Deploying and Managing BigQuery

-Estimating the Cost of Queries in BigQuery 285
+### Estimating the Cost of Queries in BigQuery
-Viewing Jobs in BigQuery 286
+### Viewing Jobs in BigQuery

 ## Deploying and Managing Cloud Spanner 288